jfxueX/bash/commands/local/awk.md

 END   	{ print " - DONE -" }
 ```

-Then execute "chmod +x" and ise this file as a new UNIX command.
+Then execute `chmod +x` and ise this file as a new UNIX command.

 Click here to get file: [awk_example1.awk](http://www.grymoire.com/Unix/Scripts/awk_example1.awk)